Alumina Tiles Explained

 Alumina has a high density, diamond-like hardness with superior mechanical strength properties.
 This makes it the material of choice for a range of demanding applications.

-Suitable for Many Applications
+Suitable for a Range of Applications

 - Thicker plates are used where abrasion resistance is important, including anti-drill plates for locks, grinder resistant inserts for security fencing, wear-resistant cover plates for material handling equipment, and mosaic mats for covering chutes in the mineral processing industry.